vpelss/RubberbandTextEditor/README.md

-# Rubberband Text Editor
+# Rubber Band Text Editor

-Allows you to rubber band highlight multiple text areas and delete them.
+This simple JavaScript text editor allows you to mark multiple rectangular blocks of text and delete them.

 https://emogic.com/